Parishes are an essential component of the universal

 a parish is a community of the Christian faithful established on a

 stable basis (Canon 515).
-Each parish is a "juridic person" under canon
+Each parish is a "public juridic person" under canon

 law, with certain defined rights and obligations, both as a separate